-Sources of investment risk and opportunity
+Sources of investment risk and opportunity related to human rights

-Examples of investment risks related to labour and human rights Potential financial impacts Regulatory: standards, laws, exposure to litigation.
-Increased costs associated with regulatory compliance; civil penalties, compensation, or criminal sanctions for workforce exploitation and human rights violations.
+Examples of investment risks related to human rights Potential financial impacts Regulatory: standards, laws, exposure to litigation.
+Increased costs associated with regulatory compliance, civil penalties, compensation, or criminal sanctions for workforce exploitation and human rights violations, as well as loss of social license to operate.
 Operations: allegations of workforce exploitation or human rights abuses; serious injury or loss of life.
-Increased chance of operational shut-downs or disruptions; board and management attention diverted from operational activities to respond; sub-optimal productivity.
+Increased risk of operational shutdowns or disruptions, board and management attention diverted from operational activities to respond and sub-optimal productivity.
 Reputation: greater consumer awareness and concern about workforce exploitation and human rights violations; increased shareholder scrutiny; increased pressure from concerned stakeholders.
 Loss of market share as consumers move to purchase products from companies that respect human rights and that have appropriate monitoring systems in place.
 Market: growth of global supply chains and Australia's significant economic reliance on imports from countries highly vulnerable to labour exploitation.
-Increased likelihood that companies are implicated in forced labour through increasingly global supply chains; increased cost of capital as investment markets continue to understand the risks and integrate them into investment decision-making.
+Increased likelihood that companies are implicated in forced labour through increasingly global supply chains and increased cost of capital as investment markets continue to understand the risks and integrate them into investment decision-making.